bmay51213/bmay51213.github.io/_posts/2020-06-23-predictiveanalyticspython.md

 In this case as well, the Random Forest model did perform worse without the 10 classifier system that was in the model before.

 Using the results above, both the Random Forest and KNN models performed similarly after hyperparameter tuning and removing the extraneous variables of e, LBE, and Median.
-Further the 10 point classification variables used as predictors actually improved the F1, Precision, and Recall scores so those variables should be kept in the model.
+Further, the 10 point classification variables used as predictors actually improved the F1, Precision, and Recall scores so those variables should be kept in the model.
 One possible explanation is that some of the information in the 10 point classifier could help the algorithm point to a suspect or pathologic pattern and provides more information for the algorithm to make a judgment.

 Further model deployment would entail a much larger study population in addition to expert Obstetrician oversight to compare the computerized algorithms determination with known clinical experience.
-However, this does indicate that machine learning algorithms could assist clinicians in determining potentially suspect or pathologic patterns.
+However, this does suggest that machine learning algorithms could assist clinicians in determining potentially suspect or pathologic patterns.

 __To view more specifics on the coding and project, please refer to the GitHub repository.__